The essays are a key aspect of your application and are designed to inspire thoughtful reflection.

 Length and Format

-Both essays combined may not exceed 1,000 words.
-We recommend up to 650 words for Essay A and up to 350 words for Essay B. We often find effective essays written in far fewer words.
+You may write up to 650 words for the first essay (“What matters most to you, and why?”) and up to 350 words for the second essay (“The Stanford MSx Community”).
+For applicants applying jointly to both MBA and MSx programs, you may write up to 350 words for the third essay (“Why Stanford for you?”).
+We often find effective essays written in far fewer words.
 Use a minimum of 12 point font size.

 Career Aspirations Short Answer Question (required)